Dog walkers ‘found body’ close to where Nicola Bulley disappeared

 Advertisement

+He also said Lancashire Police’s decision to release information about Ms Bulley’s struggles with alcohol and menopause was likely due to “somebody [having] sold a story to the press” about that information.
+He continued: “Knowing policing as I do, I suspect that they made that decision in order to prevent somebody releasing it in that way.
+It was unpleasant information to hear but I think in all the circumstances, from what I know and believe, I think the police were right to do so.”

-Police are working to formally identify the body, but Nicola’s family have been informed.
-A police spokesman said officers were called to reports of a body in the river close to Rawcliffe Road at around 11.35am on Sunday.
+A man and a woman walking their dog discovered the body and called police, the PA news agency understands.
+A police spokesman said officers were called to reports of a body in the river close to Rawcliffe Road at around 11.35am on Sunday (19 February).